kobylynskyi/graphql-java-codegen/plugins/sbt/README.md

 // build.sbt
 enablePlugins(GraphQLCodegenPlugin)

-// GraphQLCodegen will import graphql-java-codegen and java validation-api GraphQLCodegen
+// GraphQLCodegenDependency will import graphql-java-codegen and java validation-api
+//also you can override them version by graphqlJavaCodegenVersion and javaxValidationApiVersion GraphQLCodegenDependency

 libraryDependencies ++= Seq(<yours>)